johannesippen/johannesippen.com/_posts/2024-06-29-pablo-stanley.md

 **Jo: Isn’t typography something that AI could do for us?**

 Pablo: I know people who are working on generative typography, which is really exciting.
 You could generate your own font with a simple prompt – but I do want my typography to feel human, care about the little details, right?
 I want to remain sceptical – there has to be one thing that robots can’t do.
-Come on, there has to be one things left for us! (laughs).
+Come on, there has to be one thing left for us! (laughs).

 **Jo: Could you judge a design by its typography?**